nottcheeky/nottcheeky/README.md

 I'm Cheeky, I like shitposting and math

-I also do cybersercurity stuff
+I also do cybersecurity stuff

 ## Fun Facts:
 * I'm allergic to salt